Asaye/react-native-system-applications/docs/audio.md

 # Audio
-<p style = "text-align: justify">This module is used to record audio using hardwares installed on the device.
-The module is accessed by calling the audio module via <code>Sysapps.audio</code>.</p>
+<p style = "text-align: justify">This module is used to record audio using hardwares installed on the device.</p>

 ## Functions
 <p style = "text-align: justify">The audio module contains the following functions.</p>